MicrosoftDocs/win32/desktop-src/wic/-wic-creating-encoder.md

 ---
-Description: 'An encoder writes image data to a stream.
-Encoders can compress, encrypt, and alter the image pixels in a number of ways prior to writing them to the stream.' ms.assetid: 'e1e3a9d9-209b-46a6-92da-5570476507cf'
+Description: An encoder writes image data to a stream.
+Encoders can compress, encrypt, and alter the image pixels in a number of ways prior to writing them to the stream. ms.assetid: e1e3a9d9-209b-46a6-92da-5570476507cf
 title: Encoding Overview
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Encoding Overview